 A great school of design

-With 2200 students, spread over seven different sites, LISAA is one of the biggest French design schools.
+With 2500 students, spread over nine different sites, LISAA is one of the biggest French design schools.
 Its international network constitutes a reference for businesses.
 More than 100 work placement and job offers go online every month.